DanielBradford/rubic/README.md

 - **Pink** (#e91f63)
 - **Purple** (#9c27b0)
 - **Yellow** (#fdd835)
-This was maintained throught the application using a mix of customised CSS and Materialize framework.
+This was maintained through out the application using a mix of customised CSS and Materialize framework.

 ## **Features**